Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 Construction Tax Rebates

-I've got another job or source of income.
-Does this mean I can't claim a PAYE tax rebate?
+I've got more than one job or source of income.
+Can I still claim a PAYE tax refund?

 Construction Tax Rebates

-I get some benefits in kind.
-Does that affect my PAYE tax refund?
+I get some benefits in kind from my employer.
+Will they affect my tax refund claim?

 Construction Tax Rebates

-I didn't work for part of the tax year.
+I only worked for part of the tax year.
 Am I owed a PAYE tax refund?

 Uniform tax refunds